STRENGTHENING BONDS, SUPPORTING FAMILIES

 ANGEL TREE CHRISTMAS

-Thousands of children with a mom or dad in prison unwrap joy each Christmas—a gift that reminds them they are valued and loved.
+Thousands of children with a mom or dad in prison unwrap joy each year with Angel Tree Christmas™—a gift that reminds them they are valued and loved.

 ANGEL TREE CAMPING

 We make summer camp possible for prisoners’ children, partnering with churches and Christ-centered camps.
-Campers embark on an unforgettable journey and meet Christ along the way!
+Campers embark on an unforgettable journey and experience God's love along the way!

 ANGEL TREE SPORTS CAMPS

 Hope is a game changer for prisoners’ kids.
-With Angel Tree Sports Camps™, children hear the Gospel and receive life lessons from top-tier athletes.
+With Angel Tree Sports Camps™, children hear the Gospel and receive life lessons from top-tier athletes and coaches.

 ANGEL TREE STORIES